ARostekMU/logik_mp/README.md

 # Logik Multiplayer

-This repository contains the Logik Multiplayer Game source code intended to run on ATMEGA328P.
+This repository contains the Logik Multiplayer game source code intended to run on ATMEGA328P.